yungyuc/cythonup/src/brainfuck/README.md

 cython --embed --cplus bf5_improved.py g++ -O2 -o bf5 bf5_improved.cpp `python2-config --cflags --ldflags`
 ```
-To run bf5_improved in python or pypy, uncomment the line "# putchar = lambda x: print(chr(x), end="")".
-All other .py files can be run by python or pypy without modification.

 ## Supplement
 Along with these python implementations, a few examples in bf/ and a very fast c implementation in bff4 is also provided for testing and comparing.